avinesh223143/EXPERIMENT-6-Introduction-to-Optiperformer/README.md

 ## RESULT:

-The optical communication system was successfully simulated using OptiPerformer.
-As the fiber length increased from 50 km to 150 km, the following trends were observed:
+The optical communication system was successfully simulated using **OptiPerformer**.
+As the **fiber length increased** from **50 km to 150 km**, the following trends were observed:

-Received optical power decreased due to fiber attenuation.
+* **Received optical power** decreased due to fiber attenuation.
-Q-factor gradually decreased, indicating signal quality degradation.
+* **Q-factor** gradually decreased, indicating signal quality degradation.
-Bit Error Rate (BER) increased with distance, showing higher error probability.
+* **Bit Error Rate (BER)** increased with distance, showing higher error probability.
-The eye diagram became more closed at longer fiber lengths, confirming dispersion and noise effects.
+* The **eye diagram** became more closed at longer fiber lengths, confirming dispersion and noise effects.

-Hence, the simulation verified that optical signal performance deteriorates with increasing fiber length due to attenuation and dispersion losses.
+Hence, the simulation verified that **optical signal performance deteriorates with increasing fiber length** due to attenuation and dispersion losses